ProtocolONE/ptah-docs/content/docs/add-section.md

 Each section is designed to emphasize a different aspect of your video game.

 {{< hint >}}
-To edit a section, you can hover over a section and click the *Settings icon* that will be appeared to the upper right of the editable section.
+To edit a section, you can hover over a section and click the *Settings icon* that will appear on the upper right of the editable section.

 [Set up the size and spacing.](/docs/size/)